-Alexander Busold is Program Manager of the Foundation.
+Alexander Busold is Senior Program Manager at the Foundation.

 He develops and implements projects together with partners from civil society, government and the private sector.
 The emphasis of his work lies on addressing democratic deficiencies, fighting antisemitism and rethinking commemoration politics and Holocaust research so that younger generations are empowered in the digital age.